 This question is exciting that people always ask.
 The answer depends on the social network you are using and for what purpose you are using it (e.g. customer service).
 It also depends on the content the target audience you have like to engage.
 So I have highlighted the content that, from my experience, works best with my followers or my client’s followers.
 As digital marketers, you will need to research your individual social media channels to determine the content that resonates with your target audience and makes the best impact on your online presence.

 Here are my findings based on each social network and in no particular order.

 - Twitter: Text/image quotes, memes, blog posts, interesting articles, videos, company updates, industry updates and breaking news.

 - Facebook Pages: Live videos, videos, photos, quotes, interesting articles and blog posts.

 - LinkedIn: Job postings, industry news or quotes, blog posts, newsletters, and announcements.

 - Instagram: Behind-the-scenes photos and videos, quotes.

-- Pinterest: Infographics, quotes, tips, videos and curated content on topics such as design, cuisine, fashion,.
+- Pinterest: Infographics, quotes, tips, videos and curated content on design, cuisine, fashion.

-As mentioned above, you need to conduct your research to discover the type of content that resonates with your fans.
+As mentioned above, you need to conduct your research to discover the content that resonates with your audiences.